arijitdasgupta/BlueTransistor/README.md

 `GET` to `/bulbs` will get you the status of the bulbs currently online...

 TODO:
+ - Write a better kill script for the process
  - Write a web interface
  - Try out with multiple bulbs
  - Write bot code with web-hooks